LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/KnowledgeAI/knowledgeai-agent-assist-overview.md

 ### Offer the right answers at the right time
 * Answer the consumer’s question using powerful Natural Language Understanding (NLU) technology
-* Measure, quantify, and understand the helpfulness of answers
+* Use powerful analytics to measure and improve the impact of answers
 * Track and improve efficiency of your answers and automations

 ### Automate answers